The Sterile Processing Technician program at Berkeley College can prepare you for an exciting career.

 -

-Processes for maintaining medical instruments and devices that must be decontaminated, processed, sterilized, and distributed
+Procedures for maintaining medical instruments and devices that must be decontaminated, processed, sterilized, and distributed

 The Berkeley College Sterile Processing Technician program meets the requirements of the Healthcare Sterile Processing Association (HSPA).
 As a result, graduates of the Sterile Processing Technician program are eligible to sit for the Certified Registered Central Service Technician (CRCST) examination.
 Passing this examination is required to work as a Sterile Processing Technician in some states, including New Jersey and New York.